-Administration is an insolvency process which involves management of an insolvent – or contingently insolvent – company being transferred to a licensed insolvency practitioner acting as administration.
+Administration is an insolvency process which involves management of an insolvent – or contingently insolvent – company being transferred to a licensed insolvency practitioner acting as administrator.
 Administration gives an indebted company valuable time and legal protection to help steady the business, keeping it safe from creditor pressure and threats of winding-up action.

 Once appointed, the appointed administrators will assume responsibility for the management of the company while they work to put a plan in place for moving the company forwards; this may involve the company being sold out of administration, or continuing to trade following restructuring.
 The exception to this is in a light touch administration whereby the company’s current directors remain in control of running the business throughout the process.